mugglemath/arDEWino/README.md

 6. Open `localhost:3000` in your web browser

 > [!WARNING]
-> This application is in early development and uses default passwords.
-Do not deploy on the internet or use in production.
+> ClickHouse and Grafana come with default usernames and passwords.
+Change before deploying.